Find Schools

 • Fit prostheses to patients, making any necessary adjustments and modifications.

-What a Prosthodontist Should Know
+Things a Prosthodontist Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.